Elixirized/42DaysOfAI/DAY-1.md

 - The `--group dev` flag specifies (in our pyproject.toml file) that these are Development-only dependencies.

-This seemingly simple installation command takes our project from an empty list of installed Python libraries (via `poetry show`) from an empty list to something like this:
+This seemingly simple installation command takes our project from an empty list of installed Python libraries (via `poetry show`) to something like this:

 ```
 anyio                     4.10.0         High-level concurrency and network...